 (4) In this section —

-“officer” means a director of the corporation or a person who is otherwise concerned in its management.
+officer means a director of the corporation or a person who is otherwise concerned in its management.

 184. Limitations

 Despite anything in any Act, proceedings for an offence against this Code or the regulations may be brought within the period of 3 years that next succeeds the commission of the offence or, with the consent of the Attorney-General, at any later time.